 - Bonus / Optional: Air out your mattress in the sunlight, if you can.
 Ultraviolet radiation from sunlight works as a natural disinfectant.

-How to Clean Mattress Stains
+How to Deep Clean Mattress Stains

 Depending on the type of stain, there are different methods to wash the mattress.
 For general stains, follow the directions above for spot cleaning.
 For more stubborn stains follow the below steps on deep cleaning.

-To get urine or blood stains out of a mattress, try using small amounts of hydrogen peroxide or laundry detergent and brush or blot the area with a clean cloth.
-Keep in mind, hot liquids set stains, so only use cold water on blood stains.
+To get a urine stain or a blood stain out of a mattress, try using small amounts of hydrogen peroxide or laundry detergent and brush or blot the area with a clean cloth.
+Remember, hot liquids set stains, so only use cold water on blood stains.

 How to Get Pee Smell Out of Mattress